demian85/git-watcher/README.md

 * Rebuild *git-utils* dependency based on the node-webkit version you are running.
 Eg: `cd node_modules/git-utils && nw-gyp rebuild --target=0.8.6`.
 * Run the app! `/opt/node-webkit/nw /path/to/gitw`.

-Also, you will find two helper scripts inside the `tools` folder: `build.sh` and `build-new.sh`.
+Also, you will find two helper scripts: `build.sh` and `build-new.sh`.
 Those creates distributable packages for Linux.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

 ## Troubleshooting